Esri/storymap-swipe/README.md

 ## Developer guide

-This developer guide is intended to developer that wants to modify behavior or add new functionalities to the Map Tour application.
+This developer guide is intended to developer that wants to modify behavior or add new functionalities to the Swipe application.
 If you only need to customize look and feel of the application, you should be able to do so using the User download.
 It requires basic knowledge of HTML, Javascript and CSS languages.

 ### Developer archive